the biggest thing that has happened in the world, in my life, in our

 The end of World War II saw a race between the US and Russia for colonial territory.
 We took Japan and the Middle East, Western Germany, and (as a special protectorate) the entire British Empire, now a “Commonwealth.”
 We also took South Korea.
 They took North Korea, Eastern Europe, and all other nearby territories they could lay their hands on.
 They wanted to take China and the rest of Korea.
 So did we.
 They wanted Afghanistan.
 So did we.
 They lusted after colonies and dependent states wherever they could find them.
 So did we.

 The Cold War allowed both sides to expand their areas of economic, military, and political influence.
 It also allowed massive military expenditures on both sides of the ostensible “conflict.”
 The winners: billionaire businessmen, de facto emperors, and the people who cooperated or collaborated with them.
-The losers: all involved Third World countries, the average taxpayer and, of course, the millions of dead, wounded, widowed, orphaned or deranged people it affected directly.
+The losers: the people of all involved Third World countries, the average taxpayer and, of course, the millions of dead, wounded, widowed, orphaned or deranged people it affected directly.

-It is important to see the Cold War clearly, as a war for money, power, and control by both sides with the Third World caught in the middle fighting sometimes for the same things themselves and sometimes fighting for self-determination, for the right to run their own country, to keep from having their families’ farms taxed out from under them by foreign laws enforced by foreign armies.
+It is important to see the Cold War clearly, as a war for money, power, and control by both sides with the Third World caught in the middle fighting sometimes for the same things themselves and sometimes fighting for self-determination, for the right to run their own country, to keep from having their families’ farms taxed out from under them by foreign laws or laid waste by foreign armies.

 The Cold War was an atrocity committed by young men conscripted into service by their countries for the sole benefit of the already wealthy and powerful on both sides.
 It was, from the start, dishonest, unethical and immoral.
 The “free fire zones” created in rural South Vietnam were the United States’ equivalent of Hitler’s concentration camps, a zone where the civilian population was systematically brutalized and murdered because they resisted foreign occupation and control.